pwighton/ci-qms/QM-001--QualityManual.md

-Documentation is the cornerstone of an effective QMS. __NewInstitue__ **“SHALL”** establish and maintain procedures for the control of documents and records related to the design, conduct, validation and support of all *clinical investigations* under this QMS.
+Documentation is the cornerstone of an effective QMS. __NewInstitue__ **“SHALL”** establish and maintain procedures for the control of documents and records related to the design, conduct, validation and support of all *observational studies* under this QMS.

 The QMS documentation hierarchy is shown in Figure 1 and includes: